 I made a rather wet batter, added the salt after 15 minutes, folded it over instead of kneading it, and then baked it up in two round cake pans.
 The bread popped up rather high in the oven, making me wonder if it had formed an undesirable skin on top.

 It didn't.
 Instead, the bread was soft and cloud-like, with a soft but slightly crisp golden crust.
 It was, hands-down, the best focaccia I've ever made or eaten.

 I wasn't the only one tickled about it.
 As Danny ate piece after piece, he declared: "This is really good bread."

 Good enough for me.

-- 2 tbsp finely minced sage or rosemary
+- 2 tablespoon finely minced sage or rosemary

-- 1 large clove of garlic , finely minced
+- 1 large clove garlic , finely minced

 - Mix the toppings together in a small bowl and set aside.